Sensitive Stomach Dog Food Options For Canine Gut Health

 There is lots of natural fiber in this Turkey and Potato recipe from the added pea fiber and pumpkin, which both aid with digestion.
 This formula uses no poultry by-products and avoids common fillers like corn, wheat and soy.

 Long considered a favorite among dog lovers, the Blue Basics line of dog food is definitely worth checking out for any elimination routine for your pup.
+Although newer than some other brands, Blue Buffalo is still a well-established line of high quality dog foods that you can trust.

 If your pup has extreme food allergies, or other sensitive stomach related issues, your veterinarian may recommend jumping straight to a hydrolyzed protein diet.
 Although these dog foods are typically quite expensive, they are the least likely to continue to bother your pups stomach.